Gain experience in fundraising while contributing to a good cause

 This internship is a great opportunity to boost your resume with international work experience, and to contribute to an important cause at the same time.

 The aim of the program is to teach children how to care for and regenerate their natural environment, to value their local resources, and to learn how to produce their own nutritious food.
-MSPC works with 600 children at 15 different school clubs, and has plans of expanding the program to other areas of Malawi.
+MSPC works with 600 children at over 15 different schools, and has plans of expanding the program to other areas of Malawi.

 TASKS & REQUIREMENTS